Lyapunov exponent in the Vicsek model: Introduction

-In Sec.~\ref{sec:model}, a brief introduction to the Vicsek model is provided.
+Section~\ref{sec:model} provides a brief introduction to the Vicsek model.
 Sec.~\ref{sec:numdet} establishes the conditions in which the Lyapunov exponents are numerically computed for discrete time dynamics.
-We present suitable linearized equations of motion in Sec.~\ref{sec:linear} in order to estimate the largest Lyapunov exponent for the Vicsek model.
-In Sec.~\ref{sec:results}, our results are displayed, and finally, we reserve Sec.~\ref{sec:conclusion} to highlight some conclusions and perspectives.
+We present suitable linearized equations of motion in Sec.~\ref{sec:linear} to estimate the LLE for the continuous form of the Vicsek model.
+The results are presented in Sec.~\ref{sec:results}, and finally we dedicate Sec.~\ref{sec:conclusion} to highlighting some conclusions and perspectives.